JoebRogers/UnityDebug/README.md

 By utilising a script like this, it'll not only save you work by automatically stripping out internal debug calls, but it's also *explicit* about the intent of particular logs.
 Being able to immediately discern the intent of particular calls, especially in a team environment is a big aid in streamlining the shipping process.

+## Things to know

+There are two variants of this script you can use, one of which is the raw `.cs` file, which can be found in the `src` folder.
+The other, is a `.dll` file of the compiled script, which can be found in `bin`.
+The difference here, is that when using the raw script version, double-clicking on the logged message in the console window _won't_ jump you to the line referred to, but rather the debug script.
+Using the compiled `.dll` file circumvents this issue.

+Also, unlike the traditional Unity methods, there are also overloaded versions of all `Log` methods which take in a conditional argument (defaults to true).
+Allowing you to pass in your conditions, rather than wrapping your method calls - in turn, doing things this way also means that the condition itself is stripped from the build.

+## How do I use this?

+It's as simple as dropping either the script file or `.dll` into your project window and replacing any calls to `Debug.` (or `UnityEngine.Debug.`) with `InternalDebug.` (or `Utilities.InternaDebug.` if you don't include the namespace).
+The arguments have been left as-is, with any additions being made as overloads, so nothing should need to change about your current project set up at all.

 ## Enjoy!